DataDog/ansible-datadog-callback/README.md

 To send data to a custom URL you can set the environment variable `DATADOG_URL=<custom URL>`.

+To configure the callback to use variables from a specific inventory host, you can set the environment variable `ANSIBLE_DATADOG_CALLBACK_INVENTORY_HOST`.
+The callback will then query that host's variables for the API key, datadog URL, and datadog site.

 ##### Using a yaml file